mikecinnamon/MLearning/[ML-12] Example - Polycystic ovary syndrome (PCOS) diagnosis.md

 The **polycystic ovary syndrome** (PCOS) is a disorder involving infrequent, irregular or prolonged menstrual periods, and often excess male hormone (androgen) levels.
 The ovaries develop numerous small collections of fluid (called follicles) and may fail to regularly release eggs.

 The most common PCOS symptoms are missed, irregular, infrequent, or prolonged periods.
 Other symptoms include hair loss, or hair in places you don't want it, acne, darkened skin, mood changes, weight gain and others.
+Irregular periods, usually with a lack of ovulation, can make it difficult to become pregnant.
+PCOS is a leading cause of infertility.

 This example is concerned with the prediction of PCOS from a set of physical and clinical parameters.
 The data have been collected from 10 different hospitals across Kerala, India.